 What Is Rosehip Oil?

-Rosehip oil (also know as rosehip seed oil) is derived from rosa canina rose bush, which is grown mostly in Chile.
+Rosehip oil (also known as rosehip seed oil) is derived from rosa canina rose bush, which is grown mostly in Chile.
 It’s referred as a “dry oil” because it is absorbed into the skin quickly.
 It’s light-weight and does not clog up pores and should only be applied in small amounts (2 – 3 drops on the face & neck once or twice daily).

 100% cold pressed rosehip oil contains vitamin C and vitamin A (or retinol).
 It also contains essential fatty acids such as: oleic acid, palmitic acid, inoleic acid, gamma linolenic acid.